Santorini Cruise Port Guide, Things to Do, Shore Excursions

 If you are looking for something to relax and just soak in the sun with breathtaking views, you should book a sailing trip around the island!

 No strenuous activities are included, all you need to be able to do is board the sailing boat.
 It’s a perfect option for those who have already seen Santorini from land and want to change it or any of you who wish to avoid crowds in the city.
-For those who have family members that cannot cope with the cobblestone and the stairs, sailing is an ideal option and a magnificent experience for the entire family.
+For those who have family members who cannot cope with the cobblestones and the stairs, sailing is an ideal option and a magnificent experience for the entire family.
 These trips usually include a full meal and drinks to top off your sightseeing of the spectacular Santorini coast.

 Explore Santorini Catamaran Sail tours